 Bloods for plasma cytokine assays were aliquoted and frozen within one hour.
 Cytokine assays for IL1RA, IL1B, IL2, IL4, IL6, IL8, IL10, IL12, IL13, TNFα, and IFNϒ were carried out at Kings College London using Meso Scale Discovery (MSD) V-PLEX sandwich immunoassays supervised by PI PD.

-The MRI sequences were coordinated across centres by PI JS based on the previous NeuroPsygGrid multi-centre vaidation and reliability study 31 comprising 1) three-dimensional T1-weighted rapid gradient-echo (MPRAGE/SPGR); 2) proton density T2-weighted dual echo (PD/T2); and 3) T2*-weighted gradient echo planar imaging (EPI) with N-back task and resting state.
-Scans were transferred to and analysed by Cambridge.
+The MRI sequences were coordinated across centres by PI JS based on the previous NeuroPsygGrid multi-centre vaidation and reliability study 31 comprising 1) three-dimensional T1-weighted magnetization-prepared rapid gradient-echo (MPRAGE/SPGR); 2) proton density and T2-weighted dual echo (PD/T2); and 3) T2*-weighted gradient echo planar imaging (EPI) with N-back working memory task and rest.
+Scans were transferred to, and analysed by Cambridge.
 Cogntive function testing across centres was coordinated and monitored PI EJ.

-Compliance to trial medication was assessed using a 7-point semi-structured interview rating about attitude to and frequency of taking medication.
+Compliance to trial medication was assessed using a 7-point semi-structured interview rating about attitude to, and frequency of taking medication.
 As a minor amendment to the protocol, plasma samples from the 6 and 12 months cytokine samples were also assayed for minocycline after the study using high performance liquid chromatography.

-The trial was overseen by an independent Trial Steering Committee (TSC) and included a service-user.
+The trial was overseen by an independent Trial Steering Committee (TSC) that included a service-user.
 They received reports from the Data Monitoring Committee to determine whether there was evidence of: a) harm to participants from active medication; b) harm from withholding an overwhelmingly beneficial treatment from those on placebo; or c) that was not otherwise ethical or feasible to continue the trial in its current or modified form to achieve its stated objectives.

 Sample size and statistical analysis of treatment effects

 The study was designed to produce clinical and biomarker data in 170 patients completing one year of placebo or minocycline add-on treatment (85 per group).
 This sample would have a 90% power to detect a standardised effect size of 0.5 in the primary clinical outcome (e.g. a group difference in negative symptom scores of 3 units, assuming the within-group standard deviation is equal to 6) using a 2-tailed t-test at p<0.05.
-Based on the NeuroPsyGrid 5-site imaging data 31 the minimal detectable difference in grey matter is 2% at 80% probability with the sample size calculated above.
+Based on the NeuroPsyGrid 5-site imaging data 31 the minimal detectable difference in grey matter is 2% at 80% power at this sample size.

 The statistical analysis was overseen by study statistician G Dunn to a plan agreed by the Trial Steering Committee.
 There were no interim analyses and all analyses were carried out after the collection of the final outcome measures.
 All statistical analyses of the clinical, cognitive and biomarker outcomes were analysed using Stata version 14 Stata version 14 (StataCorp.
 2015.
 Stata Statistical Software: Release 14.
 College Station, TX: StataCorp LP).
 When the primary analyses were complete, the treatment code was revealed.